drgrib/alfred-bear/README.md

 <img src="doc/SpecialSearchAutocomplete.png" width="500">

-If you use these options and have no other search results, the workflow will automatically populate a "Search ... in Bear App" item without you needing to press option.
+If you use these keywords and have no other search results, the workflow will automatically populate a "Search ... in Bear App" item without you needing to press option.

 <img src="doc/SearchSpecialInBearApp.png" width="500">